DGichuru/Pig-Dice/README.md

 # Pig Dice
 ## Description
- This is a game where players roll 2 die.It has a set of rules but the player who gets a sum of a hundred first wins the game.
+ This is a game where players roll a dice.It has a set of rules but the player who gets a sum of a hundred first wins the game.

  Link to my website:
 ## Author